 Heathcliff is a foster son of Earnshaw family.
 He is stubborn, revengeful and somewhat cruel.
 He was a close friend to Catherine (the two even loved each other) and the biggest enemy to Hindley.
 After Mr. Earshow dies, Hindley returned to the mansion, assumed the position of the head of the family and made Heathcliff a servant, not allowing him to get an education.
 He later married Isabella Linton and brought up a son Linton.
 All his life was centered around getting revenge on people who didn’t respect him.

-The Unfold of Earnshaw Family Drama
+Key Facts: The Unfold of Earnshaw Family Drama

 - Catherine Earnshaw develops a close intimate relationship with her foster brother Heathcliff, while her brother Hindley is jealous of this new family member and is extremely rude towards him.